jinlongliu/vehicle/README.md

 ```
 - u will get an exe file named Program.exe
 - double click the exe file and watch the output of console

+### Output with json file
+- get code whose branch is *dev*
+- compile to get exe file
+- execute exe file to get json file int the same directory as Program.exe